 - 1. If you are able to, follow DROP, COVER, and HOLD ON procedure and seek shelter under a sturdy table or desk. - 2.
 Try to get into an inside corner of the room (or an open area if you are outside), lock the wheels, and cover your head and neck with your arms. - 3.
 Stay away from outer walls, windows, and hanging objects, shelves, and heavy objects that may fall.
 Additionally, stay away from an exterior wall as it is more likely to sustain damage during an earthquake. - 4.
 Shield your face from falling debris and broken glass with the use of a blanket, seat cushions, or pillow, if available. - 5.
 Arrange your usual seating areas away from windows so you can stay seated. - 6.
-Move to the Area of Refuge, when the shaking stops, in your building or find a safe location to shelter in place until assistance arrives.
-The designated Area(s) of Refuge are: 3rd floor landing on main stairwell (Across for Rm 344) / 2nd floor landing on main stairwell (Across from Rm 240).
+When the shaking stops, find a safe location in your building to shelter in place until assistance arrives.
+Persons requiring assistance must find a safe location to shelter.
 Building Emergency Directors and Building Floor Wardens must relay their location to emergency personnel.